Sorry, you need to enable JavaScript to visit this website.

 OIJ – Youth International Organization for Ibero-America

-OIJ is an intergovernmental organization that brings together Youth Ministers from the Iberian-American Community (Latin America and countries of the Iberian Peninsula).
-Its aim is "to contribute to the processes of meeting the needs of young people in Iberian-America and to expand their potential as agents of change and transformation of the region towards inclusive, supportive and peaceful societies".
+The OIJ is an intergovernmental organisation that brings together Youth Ministers from the Ibero-American Community, encompassing Latin America and the Iberian Peninsula.
+Its primary objective is to address the needs of young people in Ibero-America and enhance their potential as agents of social transformation towards more inclusive, supportive, and peaceful societies.

-Portugal is a member of this international intergovernmental organisation that aims to promote the development of youth policies in the Ibero-American region.
+Portugal is a member of the OIJ and actively participates in initiatives aimed at developing youth policies within the Ibero-American region.

 UN – United Nations

-The World Conference of Ministers Responsible for Youth and the "Lisbon+21" Youth Forum was endorsed by the Office of the Envoy of the United Nations Secretary-General for Youth, the ILO (International Labour Organization), UNESCO (United Nations Educational, Scientific and Cultural Organization), UNICEF (United Nations Children's Fund), UNFPA (United Nations Population Support Fund) and UN DESA (United Nations Department of Economic and Social Affairs).
+In 2019, twenty-one years after the inaugural World Conference of Ministers Responsible for Youth, Lisbon once again hosted this global event alongside the Youth Forum.
+The World Conference of Ministers Responsible for Youth and the Lisbon+21 Youth Forum was supported by key international organisations, including the Office of the Envoy of the United Nations Secretary-General for Youth, the International Labour Organization (ILO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Children’s Fund (UNICEF), the United Nations Population Fund (UNFPA), and the United Nations Department of Economic and Social Affairs (UN DESA).

 Bilateral Cooperation

-Portugal, through IPDJ, has bilateral agreements in the area of youth with several countries, namely Algeria, Angola, Brazil, Cape Verde, Morocco, Mozambique, São Tomé and Príncipe and East Timor.
+Portugal, through the Portuguese Institute of Sport and Youth (IPDJ), has established bilateral agreements in the youth sector with several countries, including Angola, Guinea-Bissau, Brazil, Cape Verde, Mozambique, São Tomé and Príncipe, and East Timor.
+These agreements aim to foster the development of joint initiatives, facilitate direct interaction among young people, and strengthen cooperation between youth organisations and policymakers.